Slowworks/ShortKBeta1.13.24/README.md

 ![PXL_20240120_195621127](https://github.com/Slowworks/ShortKBeta1.13.24/assets/129894905/8b17c841-0e26-42ca-adf5-0d0cc88b39b4)

-    Intro/About
+    1-Intro/About
-    Licesncing
+    2-Licensing
-    Help Desk/Question maybe answers that have been brought up
+    3-Help Desk/Question maybe answers that have been brought up
-    Hardware List
+    4-Hardware List
-    The build
+    5-The build
-    Shopping List
+    6-Shopping List
-    How to use
+    7-How to use

 # KickerShort-1-3